perpen/chrome-github-cloner/README.md

 - Switch to "Developer mode" using the toggle top-right
 - Click on "Load unpacked" and navigate to the directory you cloned above.
 - Configure the command for starting your IDE in the extension's options.
-To access the options page, click on its icon on the right of the address bar, and select "Options"
+To access the options page, click on the "..." menu to the right of the extension entry, and select "Options"

   Command option - examples:
   - On macOS I used: `"/Users/me/devtools/vscode/1.29.1/Visual Studio Code.app/Contents/Resources/app/bin/code" --unity-launch "%s"`
   - On Linux: `code --unity-launch "%s"`
-  - My personal setting: I use here a script that creates a tmux window with and opens my tui editor plus a shell.
+  - My personal setting: I use here a script that creates a tmux window and opens my tui editor plus a shell.

   `%s` is a placeholder for the directory containing the cloned repo.